breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 So at 23-years-old, I wrote my first line of code.
 And let me tell you, when I saw "hello world" printed in the terminal, it was glorious.

 Silly as it was, I was drunk with power.
 I could make the computer print out _anything_.
 In a strange way, I found programming similar to the creative/logical act of sentence diagramming, which I loved.
 So I was hooked.
-I started spending all of my outside-work time programming.
+I started spending all of my free time programming.

 #### Learn Programming